point to titles to read abstracts

 Money Supply Dynamics in Ukraine: SD model of monetary policy transmission mechanisms in the Ukrainian economy.

-Workforce Dynamics in North Dakota: Multi-industry SD model of workforce supply and demand in the context of a boom-and-bust oil-dependent state economy.
+Multi-Industry Model of North Dakota's Economy: Multi-industry SD model of workforce supply and demand in the context of a boom-and-bust oil-dependent state economy.

 Structural Development of the U.S. Economy: SD modeling of the historical evolution of the U.S. economy, with the shifting structural dominance of agriculture, manufacturing, and service sectors.